 Ransomware attackers collected $1 billion in 2016.
-In the first half of 2017 alone, we have already experienced the biggest and arguably most innovative ransomware attack to date, WannaCry.
+In the first half of 2017 alone, we experienced the biggest and arguably most innovative ransomware attack to date, WannaCry.
 Interestingly, WannaCry crawled the internet in the same fashion as a worm and spread like wildfire which is what made it such a widespread phenomenon.
 Needless to say, these attacks are increasingly prominent and getting more sophisticated as time goes on.
 You need to be prepared.

 What is Ransomware?

 Ransomware is malware that blocks a user’s access to their files then demands a ransom to regain access.
 There is currently two types of ransomware robbing internet users in droves.

 Encrypting files and demanding ransom for the decryption key; a modern example being cryptowall.

 - Lockers – Which lock victims out of their operating systems completely then demand ransom to re-access; an example being a fake police report stating the user has to pay a fine.
 Some lockers go as far as seizing the Master Boot Record(MBR) causing the ransom note to display before the system can even boot; an example being Santana.

 Who is Targeted?